KaelHS/KaelHS/README.md

 <h1> Hi guys, I’m Kael Silva 👨🏾‍💻</h2>

-<h2> A developer student from Brazil 👽 </h2>
+<h2> A Frontend developer from Brazil 👽 </h2>

-- 💾 I’m currently working as a Support Analyst at Consumer
+- 💾 I’m currently working as Frontend Web Developer at Rissi Contabilidade.

 - 💻 I’m always learning about web development and improving my skills in ReactJS (NextJS ❤) and NodeJS